 So, if those that participate in witchcraft are not worshiping and serving the Lord, what exactly are they serving?
 The first option is that they are worshipping a simple human creation, the “work of [their] hands” (Micah 5:11-13).
 They are being deceived by their own minds (Ezekiel 13:6, Jeremiah 14:14).
 But there is also a possibility of involvement with other spiritual beings—demons.
 Acts 16:16-24 tells the story of slave girl that had a ‘spirit of divination’ and made her masters money by her fortune telling.
 When Paul and Silas cast out this spirit, her masters were angry and threw the apostles into prison.
 This story is an important one, because it shows that demon spirits do have power to perform signs and wonders.
 Demons can also inhabit man-made idols (1 Corinthians 10:20).
 However, followers of the true God have nothing to fear because He rules over everything, including the spiritual realm.
 There are limits to Satan’s power—Pharaoh’s magicians in Exodus 8:19 were unable to make gnats from dust, prompting them to say “this is the finger of God.”
 Those who practice witchcraft are ultimately subject to God, which Balaam learned the hard way (Numbers 22:7-24:25).
 The Lord “make[s] fools out of diviners . . . and turn[s] their knowledge to foolishness” (Isaiah 44:25).
 Either in this world or the next, those who practice these arts will perish (Isaiah 47:8-15 and Ezekiel 13:20-23).

 The remaining question is: Does ________ (The Chronicles of Narnia, The Wizard of Oz, the Harry Potter series, etc.) contain/promote the witchcraft that is prohibited in the Bible?
-The answer will vary on the book or movie in question, but for the ones I’ve mentioned so far, I believe the answer is no.
+The answer will depend on the book or movie in question, but for the ones I’ve specifically mentioned so far, the answer is no.

 As mentioned before, witchcraft in the Bible is an issue of worship.
 Idolatry and practicing witchcraft was part of a religious ritual.
 In none of the books and movies I have mentioned has the practice of magic been an expression of worship.

-Warning: literature is dangerous!
-See this article. (note: I disagree with one point—the Harry Potter books have quite a bit ‘underneath’ them, but this was written early in the series before Rowling’s tale was fully fleshed out).
+Warning: literature is dangerous! (note: I disagree with one point in the article—the Harry Potter books have quite a bit ‘underneath’ them, but this was written early in the series before Rowling’s story had fully developed).
 There are several responses to the dangers of literature.
-Extremes of either avoiding or accepting all literature are unhealthy for the Christian—careful discernment is the better option.
+Extremes of either avoiding or accepting all literature are unhealthy for the Christian.
+Careful discernment is the better option.
 There are some books and movies I will not partake in; they are too dangerous for me.
 But for many other books and movies, learning about the ideas and worldview within them can help strengthen my own worldview.
 What is most important is that I am sensitive to my conscience and that I compare all ideas to that of the ultimate authority—God’s Word.
 A case could be made that fantasy books are guilty by association—even though they don’t represent invocational magick, they could possibly lead to interest in other things that are occult or desensitize the reader to the real dangers of witchcraft.
 Because of this, it is vital that the difference between incantational fantasy magic and invocational magick is emphasized.
 For Christian parents, reading books such as the Harry Potter series along with their children and discussing it with them would be a very wise course of action.
 If a Christian is still uncomfortable with fantasy magic in a book or movie or finds themselves interested in other works that contain the occult, they should absolutely avoid that book or movie—it is too dangerous for them.
 I personally find the genre of fantasy edifying and so far, for what I have read, the dangers are far outweighed by the benefits.

 Other Issues with Harry Potter